ptahmose/libczi-zeiss/docs/source/pages/czicmd_usage.rst

                     Specify the background color.
 BACKGROUND is either a single float or three floats, separated by a comma or semicolon.
-In case of a single float, it gives a grayscale value, in case of three floats it gives a RGB - value.The floats are given normalized to a range from 0 to 1.
+In case of a single float, it gives a grayscale value, in case of three floats it gives a RGB - value.
+The floats are given normalized to a range from 0 to 1.

   -y,--pyramidinfo PYRAMIDINFO
                     For the command 'SingleChannelPyramidTileAccessor' the
                     argument PYRAMIDINFO specifies the pyramid layer.
-It consists of two integers(separated by a comma, semicolon or pipe-symbol), where the first specifies the
+It consists of two integers (separated by a comma, semicolon or pipe-symbol), where the first specifies the
                     minification-factor (between pyramid-layers) and the second
                     the pyramid-layer (starting with 0 for the layer with the